rugk/awesome-emoji-picker/README.md

 * [More screencasts](assets/screencasts)
 * [More screenshots](assets/screenshots)

+## How to support us?

+You don't need to be able to write code to support this project!
+You can e.g. **review and like the add-on** or this GitHub repo, you can add translations or do documentation tasks.

+See the [contributing guidelines](CONTRIBUTING.md) for more information on how you can help and vote for this browser extension.

+In any case, spread the word and recommend it to others! 😍

 ## Features
 * Display the emojis in the design of Apple, Google, Twitter, EmojiOne or just the native style your browser uses.
 * Quickly search for any emoji with many keywords.